Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

-At a non-thermal fixed point describing self-similar transport of particles to the IR (Fig.~\fig{NTFP}b), we find, in $d$ spatial dimensions, the temporal scaling exponents $\alpha=\beta d$, $\beta=1/z$ to be fixed by the dynamical exponent $z$ and the global conservation of particles.
-As we show in Ref.~\cite{Mikheev2018a.arXiv180710228M}, this solution, obtained in the large-$N$ limit, applies in particular to the case of free relative-phase excitations between the $N$ components of the gas with $\omega(p)=p^{2}/2m$, and thus $z=2$.
-The spatial exponent then results as $\kappa=d+(3z-4)/2+\eta)=d+1+\eta$ and allows bi-directional self-similar transport.
-This includes an anomalous dimension $\eta$ which needs to be determined by solving the equation for the spectral function.
-The fact that $\kappa\not=z$ signals a deviation from standard thermal equilibrium scaling in the Rayleigh-Jeans regime.
+At a non-thermal fixed point describing self-similar transport of particles to the IR in a non-perturbative regime (Fig.~\fig{NTFP}b), we find, in $d$ spatial dimensions and for a range of dynamical exponents $z$, the temporal scaling exponents $\alpha=\beta d$, $\beta=1/z$.
+They are fixed by $z$ and the global conservation of particles.
+As was shown in Ref.~\cite{Mikheev2018a.arXiv180710228M}, this solution, obtained in the large-$N$ limit, applies in particular to the case of free relative-phase excitations between the $N$ components of the gas with $\omega(p)=p^{2}/2m$, and thus $z=2$.
+The spatial exponent then results as $\kappa=d+(3z-4)/2+\eta)=d+1+\eta$ which allows bi-directional self-similar transport according the above criterion.
+This result includes an anomalous dimension $\eta$ which needs to be determined by solving the equation for the spectral function.
 Note that the scaling solutions derived are not expected to capture any effects caused by non-linear excitations such as vortices, solitons, or domain walls \cite{Nowak:2010tm,Nowak:2011sk,Gasenzer:2011by,Schole:2012kt,Nowak:2012gd,Schmidt:2012kw,Gasenzer:2013era,Karl:2013mn,Karl:2013kua,Moore:2015adu,Karl2017b.NJP19.093014,Deng:2018xsk}.

-The rescaling of $n(p,t)$ in momentum and time is critically slowed, $p_{\Lambda}\sim t^{-\beta}$ as $t\to\infty$ and, since $\beta>0$, implies transport of particles towards the IR.
-In contrast, in the perturbative wave-Boltzmann regime, the exponent $\beta^{-1}=z-8/3=-2/3$ is negative for $z=2$, and $\kappa=d-2/3$ is smaller than $d$ such that energy and particles are concentrated in the UV.
-Hence, the weak-wave-turbulent flux of particles is built up in the form of an accelerating wave front to lower momenta, exhibiting rescaling in momentum as $p_{\Lambda}(t)\sim (t_{*}-t)^{-\beta}$, see~Ref.~\cite{Svistunov1991a}.
+The rescaling of $n(p,t)$ is critically slowed, $p_{\Lambda}\sim t^{-\beta}$ as $t\to\infty$ and, since $\beta>0$, implies transport of particles towards the IR.
+This is in contrast to the weak-wave-turbulent flux of particles, which occurs in the perturbative wave-Boltzmann regime.
+There, the exponent $\beta=1/(z-8/3)=-3/2$ is negative for $z=2$, and $\kappa=d-2/3$ is smaller than $d$ such that energy \emph{and} particles are concentrated at the UV end of the distribution.
+Hence, the transport towards the IR can only happen in the form of an accelerating wave front, weakly violating the locality of the transport.
+This corresponds to rescaling in momentum as $p_{\Lambda}(t)\sim (t_{*}-t)^{-\beta}$, see~Ref.~\cite{Svistunov1991a}.